-Conduct fieldwork/labwork/data collection for your dissertation research, and write your dissertation.
-The SHESC timeline encourages students to have completed the dissertation by the end of the sixth year, but a 1 year grace period can be awarded if the student's research is field or lab intensive such that it requires a long period of data collecting.
+Conduct fieldwork/labwork/data collection for your dissertation research and write your dissertation.

-Write up your dissertation.
+The SHESC timeline encourages students to have completed the dissertation by the end of the seventh year, but a 1-year grace period can be awarded if the student's research is field or lab intensive requiring a long period of data collection or other mitigating circumstances make finishing in 7 years (if entering in Phase I) impossible.

-- Submit dissertation chapter drafts to advisor (and possibly committee members) for comments.
-Completed dissertations must be read and approved by all committee members. - Final corrections to your iPOS must be submitted online at the beginning of the semester you plan to graduate.
-Submit the Application for Graduation form at http://students.asu.edu/forms/application-graduation (two months before graduation).
+- Write up your dissertation. - Submit dissertation chapter drafts to advisor (and possibly committee members) for comments.
+Completed dissertations must be read and approved by all committee members. - Final corrections to your iPOS must be submitted online at the beginning of the semester you plan to graduate. - Submit the Application for Graduation form at http://students.asu.edu/forms/application-graduation (two months before graduation). - Schedule a public dissertation defense. - Submit the Ph.D.
+Defense Announcement form to the Graduate Student Academic Support Specialist and the Doctoral Defense Recommendation and Format Review forms to the Graduate College at least 2 weeks before your defense.

-Schedule a public dissertation defense.
+Defenses must be held during normal business hours when classes are in session (not during semester/summer breaks).

-- Submit the Ph.D.
-Defense Announcement form to the Graduate Coordinator and the Doctoral Defense Recommendation and Format Review forms to the Graduate College at least 2 weeks before your defense. - Defenses must be held during normal business hours when classes are in session (not during semester/summer breaks). - After you pass your dissertation defense, your committee signs the Announcement and Report for Doctoral Dissertation Defense form.
+After you pass your dissertation defense, your committee signs the Announcement and Report for Doctoral Dissertation Defense form.

-Congrats, you are awarded the Ph.D. in Anthropology!
+Congratulations!
+You are awarded the Ph.D. in Anthropology!